 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-Plus, your email subscription preferences let’s you set a reminder to change your Elkhart area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+Plus, your email subscription preferences let’s you set a reminder to change your Elkhart area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

 Most people know how to replace the air filter in their equipment, but some homes have an additional filter in the return vent.
-Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your unit is made to handle a set amount of pressure in your house, and the more filters you have the harder the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is simple:
+Whether you have one or not is dependent on what your unit's manufacturer recommends.
+Your unit is designed to handle a set amount of pressure in your home, and the more filters you have the harder the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is easy:

 - Inspect for a filter.
-If one is in place, pull it out and write down the size.
+If one is in place, pull it out and note the size.

 - Verify the filter type is the one recommended by the manufacturer.